The Signature Program

 The Leadership Columbus Signature Program is a unique combination of relationship-building, learning, problem-solving, civic engagement and personal growth.

-The program structure has evolved over the years to truly reflect a product that motivates, informs, and connects individuals ready to take on the challenges and opportunities faced by our community, their companies and their families.
+The program structure has evolved over the years to truly reflect a product that motivates, informs and connects individuals ready to take on the challenges and opportunities faced by our community, their employers and their families.

 Annually, 55-65 individuals are selected from a pool of applicants to build a class representative of the Greater Columbus area.
 The result is a class of professionals who are ready to hone their leadership skills and talents and connect them to community causes about which they are passionate.

 The Signature Program is a 10-month experience designed to give participants the tools they need to become active and influential leaders in the community.

-The program is a balanced combination of a retreat, monthly program days and a Community Impact Project.
-In September, a mandatory two-day retreat helps participants focus on their personal leadership style and skills.
-The retreat is complemented by nine monthly program days that focus on the significant challenges to the Central Ohio region.
-Issues covered include the economy, diversity, the justice system, public education and human and social service issues.
+The program is a balanced combination of an opening and closing retreat, monthly program days and a Community Impact Project.
+In September, a mandatory, two-day retreat helps participants focus on their personal leadership style and skills.
+The retreats are complemented by eight monthly program days that focus on the significant challenges to the Central Ohio region.
+Issues covered include the economy, the justice system, public education and health and human service issues–with diversity, equity and inclusion interwoven throughout.